osamaishtiaq/osamaishtiaq.github.io/README.md

   - Web3 and Blockchain (Built an NFT marketplace to compete with OpenSea)
   - Experienced working with Loan Origination Systems (Ellie Mae Encompass, BytePro)
 - Geographical Information Systems (ESRI ArcGIS)
-- Multi-tenant Systems (Worked on transforming legacy systems to cloud based SaaS with auto scaling)
+- Multi-tenant Systems (Worked on transforming legacy systems to cloud based auto-scalable SaaS)
 - Ecommerce Applications (using Shopify)
 - Custom Export Transform Load (ETL Tools) Development using SQL and other datasources
 - Health Care Systems built on OpenEHR and FHIR Specifications